 Aids in Digestion – The enzymes present in bay leaves may help eliminate an upset tummy and soothe irritable bowel syndrome, reducing bloating and gas.

-Best Food Pairing with Bay Leaves
+Best Food Pairing & Substitute

 Being a mild aromatic spice or herb, bay leaves is a versatile spice and goes well with any food item and mostly all spices.